CAP OC

 FARM 2 FAMILY

 Our Farm 2 Family program bridges the gap between our state’s surplus produce and people in need.
-Farmers ship surplus produce directly from the fields to the food bank, and we distribute it through our network of schools, churches, senior centers and other community venues.
+Farmers ship surplus produce directly from the fields to the food bank, and we distribute it through our network of schools, senior centers and other community venues.
 The Giving Farm, an 8-acre farm located at Westminster High School provides locally grown produce that students and community volunteers are able to harvest.
 Food grown at the Giving Farm is donated to the OC Food Bank and our Farm 2 Family program.

 THE GIVING FARM